DanWahlin/typescript-fundamentals/README.md

 **NOTE:**

 Running `npm start` compiles your TypeScript and loads the JavaScript bundle into memory (you won't see a `dist` folder created in this case).
 If you want to compile your TypeScript and create a bundle in the `dist` folder you can run `npm run webpack` or `npm run webpack:w` (if you want webpack to watch for changes to files).

+## Credits

+Font Awesome Free icons are being used as oer the kit guidelines https://fontawesome.com/kits